wilfred11/iv/README.md

 ### Formula for this case

 Firstly to calculate the effect, this piece of code is enough.
-The data variable is a pandas dataset.
-In this case the effect is just a fraction of covariances.
+The data variable represents a pandas dataset.
+In this case the effect is calculated using a fraction of covariances.

 `cov_v_e = data['voucher'].cov(data['education'])`